 3.2.1.
 About LLVM Toolchain

-The current llvm toolchain is developed based on the upstream V17.0, and only Nuclei custom CSR is supported.
+The current llvm toolchain is developed based on the upstream V19.1.7, for extensions we supported, check below:

 3.2.2.
 Extensions Support